ece-fast-lab/MICRO-2026-ARC/AE4/FIGURE11_REPRODUCTION.md

-# Figure 11 reproduction on SPR1
+# Figure 11 reproduction on the AE host

-This procedure starts after the SPL1 image is programmed, SPR1 is rebooted, and `set_default/setup_default.sh all` completes.
+This procedure starts after the SPL1 image is programmed, the target host is rebooted, and `set_default/setup_default.sh all` completes.
 The main result uses the supplied pretrained configuration.

 ## Reported methods